EvalCrafter: Benchmarking and Evaluating Large Video Generation Models

 Overall, we summarize the contribution of our paper as:

-\begin{itemize} \item We make the first step of evaluating the large T2V model and build a comprehensive prompt list with detailed annotations for T2V evaluation. \item We consider the aspects of the video visual quality, video motion quality, and text-video alignment for the evaluation of video generation.
-For each aspect, we align the opinions of humans and also verify the effectiveness of the proposed metric by human alignment. \item During the evaluation, we also discuss several conclusions and findings, which might be also useful for further training of the T2V generation models. \end{itemize}
+\begin{itemize} \item We make the first step of evaluating the large T2V model and build a comprehensive prompt list with detailed annotations for T2V evaluation. \item We consider the aspects of the video visual quality, video motion quality, video temporal consistency, and text-video alignment for the evaluation of video generation.
+For each aspect, we align the opinions of humans and also verify the effectiveness of the proposed metric by correlation analysis. \item During the evaluation, we also discuss several conclusions and findings, which might also contribute to further innovation and development of T2V models. \end{itemize}